0xUnicorn/0xunicorn.github.io/_posts/2025-06-06-docker-in-a-homelab.md

 ---

 I have been running a homelab since 2016, with many changes through out the years.
-At the moment my server is running on an older workstation with an ASUS B550-E gaming motherboard, with an AMD Ryzen 3900X CPU and 128GB DDR4 ECC Memory.

 A couple of years back I changed my VM's to run the same structure:

 - Applications run in docker containers
 - Access to applications are being served through a reverse nginx proxy
-- Except for database services (postgresql)
+- With some exceptions e.g database services (postgresql)

 This setup has been very smooth for the past years, but I have one server which has reached its storage limit.